-Insurance policies can be cancelled for a variety of reasons, either by the customer or their insurance company, depending on the circumstances.
-If you’re wondering how you can prevent a policy cancellation, take a look at the top three reasons why an insurer might put an end to your coverage:
+Insurance policies can be cancelled for a variety of reasons, either by the customer or their insureropens a pop-up with definition of insurer, depending on the circumstances.
+If you’re wondering why your policy may have been cancelled or how you can prevent a policy cancellation, take a look at the top three reasons why an insurance company might need to cancel your coverage:

 - You’re no longer eligible for coverage under your existing policy.
-If there’s been a change in your situation and your current policy is no longer able to provide the coverage you need — or if you no longer meet your insurer’s eligibility criteria — your policy could be cancelled.
-Sometimes these cancellations are in your control, and sometimes they’re not.
+Sometimes these cancellations are within your control, and sometimes they’re not.
+If there’s been a change in your situation and your current policy can no longer provide the coverage you need — or if you no longer meet your insurance company’s eligibility criteria — your policy could be cancelled.

 On the other hand, if your insurer is only able to cover homes worth $2 million or less, but inflation bumps your home’s value up to $2.5 million (a situation beyond your control), your insurer can no longer provide you with the coverage you need, so they’ll likely have to cancel your policy.

 For starters, a policy cancellation could result in a lapse of coverage, meaning you won’t have insurance until you find a new provider.
-This could affect your mortgage (insurance is often a condition of financing) and it’ll be pretty inconvenient if you’re hoping to get behind the wheel any time soon — remember, it’s illegal to drive without car insurance.
-A cancellation could also lead to trouble when you’re shopping for a new insurance provider, and you may find yourself hunting for high-risk insurance, which usually comes with a higher price tag than a standard policy.
+If your home insurance is cancelled, it could also affect your mortgage, since insurance is often a condition of financing.
+A cancellation of car insurance would affect your driving, since it’s illegal to drive without car insurance.
+Any type of insurance cancellation could also lead to trouble when you’re shopping for a new insurance provider, and you may find yourself paying more for your next policy.

 To prevent a policy cancellation and avoid trouble down the road, always:

 - Be honest on your application and upfront at renewal time

 - Inform your broker about any changes to your circumstances as soon as they come up